rennsport/WaheyBot/README.md

+### There is no longer any support for this project.
+Twitch's APIs have changed and the original purpose of the bot is no longer needed.
+The repository is now archived.

 # WaheyBot
 A Java based Twitch bot; its main function is to count Waheys in chat (or any other keyword).
 To compile the bot (it may vary from OS to OS):